 Fire fighters will also work and train using heavy equipment, self-contained breathing apparatus (SCBA), and personal protective equipment which may require more effort to perform the same tasks.

 Heat stress is common.
 Heat may come from various sources including the fire and surroundings, but heat is also produced by the body during work (exercise).
 This effect can be worsened by the properties of the protective clothing and continuous physical exertion.
+The heat stress and exertion can cause fatigue.

 Fire fighters can be exposed to excessive noise levels.